PennTURBO/semantic-engine/README.md

 `run <some_process_URI>` Runs only a specific update specification from the selected transformation instruction set

-`run printQuery <some_process_URI>` Prints the generated update query to the console for a specific update specification
+`run printQuery <some_process_URI>` Prints the generated update query to the console for a specific update specification.
+No changes will be made to the graph.

 `run buildTest` Builds automated tests for all update specifications (even unqueued ones) in the selected transformation instruction set.